Phone-Dashboard/Phone-Dashboard-Django/README.md

 ## Background Jobs Setup

 Before your site is ready for use by clients, we have one more **very** important step to complete: setting up the background CRON jobs.
 Follow [the instructions for Passive Data Kit](https://github.com/audacious-software/PassiveDataKit-Django/#background-jobs-setup).

+***

+*This is an early initial version of this documentation, so if you have any questions or a topic was left unaddressed, please direct those inquiries to [chris@audacious-software.com](mailto:chris@audacious-software.com).*